I discussed periods with my husband and it was an awakening for both of us

 And so, I crawled back into my own space where I would have to put on a show and act normal even with the one person I promised to be myself with.
 But what I also kept thinking was that if he was meant to be my other half, why should I have to hide my pain and frustration?
 We both chose to be with each other through thick and thin and well this was when I needed him the most.

-So, one night, I finally gathered the courage to have a talk with him, but seeing that he was so tired and stressed out from work, I again chose to stay quiet.
+So, one night, I finally gathered the courage and decided it was time I discussed periods with him, but seeing that he was so tired and stressed out from work, I again chose to stay quiet

 Yes, “shauhar ko aur pareshan nahi karna” mindset did that.
 “But what if he wants to go THERE even when I’m in pain and disgusted by even the thought of it,” I asked myself.
 And finally, he knew there was something really wrong going on with me.